Houston vs. Navy NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Houston has combined with its opponents to put up more than 48 points only two times this season.
+- Houston and its opponents have scored at least 48 points only twice this year.

-- The two teams combine to average 41.7 points per game, 6.3 less than the total in this contest.
+- The combined points per game average of the two teams, 41.7, is 6.3 points fewer than Saturday's over/under.

-- This contest's over/under is 3.0 points lower than the 51 these two squads combine to give up per game in 2021.
+- The 51 points per game these two squads have allowed to opponents this season are 3.0 more than the 48 over/under in this contest.

-- The average total in Cougars games this season is 55.7, 7.7 points more than Saturday's total of 48.
+- The average total in Cougars games this season is 55.7, 7.7 points more than Saturday's over/under of 48.

 Houston Stats and Trends